clanfear/CSSS508/Lectures/Week5/CSSS508_week5_data_import_export_cleaning.md

 Initial Spot Checks
 ====================================================================================
 incremental: true

+First things to check after loading new data:

 * Did the last rows/columns from the original file make it in?
     + May need to use different package or manually specify range